Maren Morris: Bibliography

-Awards and nominations
+Achievements

-Maren Morris has won a series of awards for her work as a music artist.
-This includes five accolades from the Academy of Country Music, five from the Country Music Association and one from the Grammy Awards.
+Morris has won a series of awards for her work as a music artist.
+It includes five accolades from the Academy of Country Music, five from the Country Music Association, and one from the Grammy Awards.

+In 2018, Forbes listed Morris in their 30 Under 30 list.
+She was also included on the Billboard Decade-End of the top 50 most successful Country Artists of the 2010s.